 There is of course another argument to the patent discussion, one that

-you shouldn’t bother at all.
-Bear with me it’s not as crazy as it sounds
+you shouldn’t bother at all (especially this early on!).
+Bear with us here it’s not as crazy as it sounds for 3 reasons.

 One, if your idea’s that easy to copy its probably not worth your effort, maybe you should re-think it.

 Two, the chances are that a some point some body is going to make a cheap imitation somewhere, unless you can afford tens of thousands defending your patent it’s not worth it.